unifycore/unifycore/README.md

 COMMON ISSUES
 --------------

-1.Traceback (in /tmp/controller.log)
+1. Traceback (in /tmp/controller.log)
 ...
 File "/usr/lib/python2.7/dist-packages/pkg_resources.py", line 628, in resolve
     raise DistributionNotFound(req)
 pkg_resources.DistributionNotFound: pbr>=0.6,!=0.7,<1.0
 -wrong version of python-pbr installed.
 Install different version o pbr, for example from pip

-2.Traceback (in /tmp/controller.log)
+2. Traceback (in /tmp/controller.log)
 ...
 ImportError: No module named magic
 -wrong path in the FWD_ROOT and CNT_SCRIPT variables in sdn.sh launch script.
 Correct the path according to your setup (where is your ofsoftswitch and ryu installed).